leibnizli/hummingbird/README.md

 6. **Hummingbird** can handle font files, its predecessor is [Panda](https://github.com/leibnizli/panda).
     * Merge, you can batch assemble svg files into font files
     * Modify, you can add, delete, replace, and export glyphs to fonts, for example: replace specified glyphs in fonts
-    * Cropping, filtering out the required glyphs from Chinese fonts (filtering 8.1M Chinese fonts, it takes about 6 seconds to wait)
+    * Cropping, filtering out the required glyphs from the font (filtering 8.1M Chinese fonts, it takes about 6 seconds to wait)
 7. **Hummingbird** can view the history of compressed files.

 <img src="https://github.com/leibnizli/hummingbird/assets/1193966/40468e0a-9f09-41d2-a4b9-c9948af152c7" width="432">